Charming Old Vilnius - Jewel of the Baltics

 Many tourists in Vilnius appeared to be from China, Russia and Belarus.
 Chinese people with ever-expanding middle class are now travelling everywhere, so it's a norm.
 But for people from western Russia and Belarus, Lithuania is a weekend destination.

-One of the biggest draws in Vilnius is its elegant baroque architecture from 17-18 centuries which is characterized by complex details.
+One of the biggest draws in Vilnius is its elegant baroque architecture from the 17-18 centuries which is characterized by complex details.

-But Old Vilnius has fine examples of other architectural styles, such as this Russian Orthodox church built in 19th century in the medieval Georgian style.
+But Old Vilnius has fine examples of other architectural styles, such as this Russian Orthodox church built in the 19th century in the medieval Georgian style.

 Many creative people found their way to Uzupis, a small neighbourhood in Vilnius also known as The Republic of Uzupis.